Vaccinations

 Call your Sharp Community primary care doctor or visit an urgent care near you.

-Vaccines help both the people who receive them and the vulnerable, unvaccinated people around them because the infection can no longer spread.
-Immunizations also reduce the number of deaths and disability from infections, such as whooping cough and chickenpox.
+Vaccines help both the people who receive them and the vulnerable, unvaccinated people around them by slowing or stopping the spread of infection.
+Immunizations also reduce the number of deaths and disability from infections, like whooping cough and chickenpox.

 - Vaccine program for Sharp Community members